Tessellation Module (-T)

 • <factor>: lamella starting with a width equal to <factor> times the nominal width (between 0 and 1), from the start point of the domain (along direction <dir>).

-In the case of a multiscale tessellation, a multiscale cell file can be provided as value of w, v, and pos.
+In the case of a multiscale tessellation, a multiscale cell file can be provided as value of w, n, v, and pos.

 Custom morphological properties can be defined using <property>:<value>.
 The properties and the possible corresponding values can be: